 Remodeling.
 It is possible to change your model type with extensive modifications.
-You or another creature proficient with Arcana and either artificer's tools, carpenter's tools, jeweler's tools, mason's tools, smith's tools, or tinker's tools can spend 1 workweek, and consume 500 gold pieces worth of raw materials, to change your model type.
-You select which model type you are changing into at the start of the workweek, and at the end of this period, your model type changes.
+You or another proficient with Arcana and either artificer's tools, carpenter's tools, jeweler's tools, mason's tools, smith's tools, or tinker's tools can work for 8 hours a day for 1 workweek and consume 500 gold pieces worth of raw materials.
+At the end of this period, you may change your model type.